sysprog21/moxiebox/README.md

+# moxiebox

-# Motivation
+## Motivation

-This is a sandbox, in the spirit of Cloudius Systems' OSv.

-The goal is to provide a secure, sandboxed execution mechanism that enables deterministic input, processing and output.
+The goal of moxiebox is to provide a secure, sandboxed execution mechanism that enables deterministic input, processing and output.
 Execution is separated out into distinct phases:

 1. Prepare and load hash-sealed program executables, data.
 2. Execute program as a black box, with no I/O capability.